Toastyice/DeoVRDeeplink/README.md

 ### Prerequisites

 - [Jellyfin Media Server](https://jellyfin.org/) with a valid https certificate
-- .NET 8.0 SDK or later (for building)
 - DeoVR for testing client integration (optional)

 ## Installation ##